jackiezzz24/full-stack-library-frontend/README.md

-# Full Stack Library Management Application
+# Full Stack Library Management Application - Front End

 +	Developed a Full Stack library management application with React front-end and Spring Boot back-end.
 + Connected JPA repository to MySQL to store data of employee and department.